 Other options in MyKinsta include Kinsta DNS, billing, a settings area that allows you to add two-factor login authentication, and an activity log that shows who has logged in.

-You will also see a link to the Kinsta knowledge base.
+You will also see a link to the Kinsta help center.
 I recommend referring to the articles there if you are unsure of anything before opening a support ticket.

 All in all, the MyKinsta control panel is easy to use and navigate, though I would like to see the control panel improved in some ways.